Krasjet/wikipedia.rehash/README.md

 # wikipedia.rehash

-A minimal typographic rehash of [Wikipedia](https://www.wikipedia.org/), designed for screen readability.
-Currently very alpha and only tested on English Wikipedia pages.
+This is a minimal typographical rehash of [Wikipedia](https://www.wikipedia.org/) designed for screen readability.
+It's currently very alpha and only tested on English, Japanese, and (Traditional + Simplified) Chinese Wikipedia pages.

 ![rehashed wikipedia](./imgs/wikipedia.png)

 ## Introduction

-[wikipedia.rehash](https://github.com/Krasjet/wikipedia.rehash) is a [UserCSS](https://github.com/openstyles/stylus/wiki/UserCSS) / [UserScript](https://greasyfork.org/en) combo adapted from a bookmarklet I wrote earlier to fix overly wide web pages like [this](http://www.geofex.com/Article_Folders/phasers/phase.html).
-This issue is very common to websites designed before 2005(-ish), when [4:3](https://en.wikipedia.org/wiki/Display_aspect_ratio) monitors are widely used.
+[wikipedia.rehash](https://github.com/Krasjet/wikipedia.rehash) is a [UserCSS](https://github.com/openstyles/stylus/wiki/UserCSS)/[UserScript](https://greasyfork.org/en) twin adapted from a bookmarklet I wrote earlier that fixes overly wide web pages[an example can be found [here](http://www.geofex.com/Article_Folders/phasers/phase.html)]{.mgnote}.
+This issue is very common in websites designed before 2005(-ish), when [4:3](https://en.wikipedia.org/wiki/Display_aspect_ratio) monitors were widely used.

-This kind of **no-margin layout** probably looked okay back then, but overly wide paragraphs and tiny font sizes are unreadable on a HiDPI, 16:9 monitor commonly used today.
-Wikipedia is, unfortunately, one of the adopters of the no-margin layout.
+This kind of **full-width layout** probably looked fine back then, but the overly wide paragraphs and the tiny font size are unreadable on a HiDPI, 16:9 monitor commonly used today.
+Wikipedia is, unfortunately, one of the adopters of this kind of full-width layout.

-I'm getting tired of fixing layout issues every time I open a Wikipedia article, so this project was born.
+I'm getting tired of fixing layout issues every time I open a Wikipedia article, so wikipedia.rehash was born.

 This project is still in the alpha stage.
-I might add more rules and options in the future when I encounter more problems.
-Pull requests are welcome.
+I might add some additional rules and options in the future when I encounter more problems.
+You can send me a pull request on [GitHub](https://github.com/Krasjet/wikipedia.rehash) if you have any suggestions.

 ## Features

+Currently, the stylesheet will

-- fix the **line length** issues of Wikipedia's default layout (note that the current line length is still probably wider than some recommended values to accommodate math formulas, code, floating boxes, etc.)
+- fix the **line length** issues of Wikipedia's default layout (note that the new line width is still wider than usual to accommodate formulas, code, floating boxes, etc.)
-- apply a more readable **font size**
+- Apply a more readable **font size**
-- (opinionated) change the body text font to a screen-readable **serif** (default is [Charter](https://en.wikipedia.org/wiki/Bitstream_Charter)) in order to better match math formulas
+- (opinionated) the default English font is [Charter](https://en.wikipedia.org/wiki/Bitstream_Charter) and 明朝体 / 明體 / 宋体 system fonts for Japanese/Chinese) in order to better match math formulas.
-- (opinionated) slightly lower the contrast ratio of body text
+- (opinionated) **Slightly** lower the contrast ratio of body text
-- keep the vanilla look of Wikipedia, unlike some heavier redesign of Wikipedia.
-The goal of this project is to **fix** Wikipedia and be **minimal**, not to **redesign** it.
+- and, finally, unlike some heavier redesign of Wikipedia, it will keep the vanilla look of Wikipedia.
+The goal of this project is to **fix** Wikipedia and be **minimal**, not to **redesign** it..

 ## Installation